 We take care of your Technical File throughtout the year ready for inspection any time for unannounced audits and customer audits.

-Systems and Procedure Packs for CE Marking
+Systems and Procedure Packs

 The EU MDR 2017/745 defines about Systems and Procedure Packs in Article 22.
 Both “Systems” and “Procedure Packs” have been defined in the MDR as follows: